Testing

 }

 For more sophisticated mocking, there are several mocking libraries available.
-Mockall is the most popular.
-These can save a lot of boilerplate, especially when you need mock objects to do more than always return a single error.
+Mockall is popular.
+Mockall automatically creates mock implementations of traits (as well as some functions and structs) and supports quite intricate constraints on the expected calls as well as returning custom values.
+That is especially useful when you want to do more than always return a single error.

 Testing error reporting

-For applications with sophisticated error reporting (e.g., a compiler), you'll want to test that error reporting output, ensuring that the messages which are expected and other data such as the input which caused the error, information to locate that input, error numbers, etc.
+For applications with sophisticated error reporting, you’ll want to test that error reporting output.
+Ensuring that the messages and other data (such as the input which caused the error, information to locate that input, error numbers, etc.) are as expected.

-How to test this will vary by application, you might be able to unit test the output or you might prefer to use integration tests.
-You'll want to implement some kind of framework to help these tests so that you're not doing loads of repetitive string comparisons.
-It's important not to test too much or your test suite will be fragile.
-An example of such tests are rustc's UI tests.
+In either case, you should have integration tests.
+For anything larger than a toy, you’ll want to implement some kind of framework for these tests so that you’re not doing lots of repetitive string comparisons.
+It’s important not to test too much or your test suite will be fragile (e.g., only test one error per test, don’t make assumptions about other output, try to avoid testing inconsequential details or the implementation).
+An example of such tests is rustc’s UI tests.

 Benchmarking